jhallen/joes-sandbox/editor-perf/readme.md

 |micro |34.9|

-I could not figure out how to have two views on the same buffer in Notepad++, Micro, NE, or gedit, so instead I inserted the '\<!--' and then jumped to the end of the buffer.
+I could not figure out how to have two views on the same buffer in Notepad++, Micro, NE, mcedit or gedit, so instead I inserted the '\<!--' and then jumped to the end of the buffer.

 Micro did not recolor the when I inserted '\<!--'.
 It wants to recolor only if the final '--\>' exists.
 In fact Micro did not recolor when I put the